a-good-omen/hangman-remastered/README.md

 **and there's more...**

 > [!CAUTION]
-> Users have to be patient and give inputs only when prompted to ensure everything works as intended.
+> Be patient and give inputs only when prompted to ensure everything works as intended.

->[!TIPS]
+> [!TIP]
 > Read the game guide (help) while you can to understand how everything works.